Midwestern United States: West North Central

 Minnesota voters have not voted for a Republican candidate for president since 1972, longer than any other state.
 Minnesota was the only state (along with Washington, D.C.) to vote for its native son Walter Mondale over Ronald Reagan in 1984.
 However, recent Democratic victories have often been fairly narrow, such as the 2016 presidential election.
 The Democratic Party controls all statewide offices as of 2025 and hold the minimum 34-33 majority in the State Senate, but they do not have a governing trifecta since the State House is evenly split 67-67.
-The Minnesota congressional delegation has 2 Democratic Senators but a 4-4 evenly split U.S. House delegation.
+The Minnesota congressional delegation has 2 Democratic senators but a 4-4 evenly split U.S. House delegation.

 Missouri was historically considered a bellwether state, having voted for the winner in every presidential election from 1904 to 2004 except for 1956, when it backed losing Democrat Adlai Stevenson by 0.22% and less than 4,000 votes.
-Democrats generally only hold sway in the large cities at the opposite ends of the state, Kansas City and St. Louis, with the Republicans winning the rest of the state.
+Democrats generally only hold sway in the large cities at the opposite ends of the state, Kansas City and St. Louis, along with Columbia, halfway between Kansas City and St. Louis and home to the University of Missouri, with the Republicans winning the rest of the state.
 Since the 2012 elections, Republicans have had a 6–2 majority in the state's U.S. House delegation, with African-American Democrats representing the two major cities.
-Missouri has had a Republican governor since the 2016 elections, as well as both U.S. Senators being Republican since the 2018 United States Senate elections.
+Missouri has had a Republican governor since the 2016 elections, as well as both U.S. senators being Republican since the 2018 United States Senate elections.
 As of 2025, Republicans have supermajorities in both houses of the Missouri General Assembly.